דע ותמונות רבות על טנק המרכבה

 designated battle front and executer of the Jordan River Diversion Plan.
 The nine Arab

-summit could not have
+states of the summit could not have

 pick a worse location, or a